Components

 Overview

-Checkboxes have a wide variety of usages, such as for forms, filtering, terms and conditions, and lists.
+Checkboxes have a wide variety of uses.
+You may see checkboxes in forms, filtering, terms and conditions, and lists.

-If a user can select only one option from a list, radio buttons should be used instead of checkboxes.
-Checkboxes allow the user to select multiple items in a set whereas radio buttons allow the user to select only one option.
+If a user can select only one option from a list, you should use radio buttons.
+Checkboxes allow the user to select multiple items in a set.

 Formatting